davelsio/template-three-vanilla/README.md

 I did not want the project codebase to become too unwieldy by allowing the scene views and various controllers (renderer, camera, etc.) classes to import and call each other's methods indiscriminately.

 To manage that type of communication, I've encapsulated the experience in various atoms.
-To make it easier to initialize a generic Three.js instance that can be reused on various scenes, I've included an [`atomWithThree`](./src/atoms/atomWithThree.ts) that takes care of the whole thing.
+I've also included an [`atomWithThree`](./src/atoms/atomWithThree.ts) that takes care of initializing a generic Three.js instance that can be reused on various scenes.
 All atoms can be found in the [`atoms/`](./src/atoms) folder.

-For now, Scenes still use an OOP approach.
-For convenience, I have an abstract [`WebGLView`](./src/helpers/classes/WebGLView.ts) that provides various convenience methods, like subscribing to atoms or initializing/disposing the view.
-I figure the whole OOP stuff will eventually go away and I'll just rely on helper functions.
+For now, the scenes still use an OOP approach.
+I have an abstract [`WebGLView`](./src/helpers/classes/WebGLView.ts) that provides various convenience methods, like subscribing to atoms or initializing/disposing the view.
 Resource handling also uses a static class for the moment.
-This will soon change to individual atoms behaviors.
+I figure the whole OOP stuff will eventually go away and I'll just rely on atoms and helper functions.

 ### Debug Panels

 > [!NOTE]
 > The debug UI only shows up in the `/debug` route.

 I wanted to have a unified solution that handled both internal state and various configurable settings/tweaks.
-Because this is a typescript codebase, I added a custom implementation for [tweakpane](https://github.com/cocopon/tweakpane) that is type-safe and integrates with the state management store.
+Because this is a typescript codebase, I decided on a custom implementation [tweakpane](https://github.com/cocopon/tweakpane) implementation that is type-safe and integrates with the Jotai store.
 Different debug tweaks can be added using the [`atomWithBinding`](./src/atoms/atomWithBinding.ts) and [`atomWithBindingFolder`](./src/atoms/atomWithBinding.ts) atoms.
 Subscription to UI changes is handled as any other atom subscription.

 Both tweakpane [folders](https://tweakpane.github.io/docs/ui-components/#folder) and regular [input/monitor bindings](https://tweakpane.github.io/docs/input-bindings/) use the same APIs described in the official tweakpane docs.
 I've also added a QoL improvement to automatically listen to updates and refresh the binding accordingly, similarly to [lil-gui listen method](https://lil-gui.georgealways.com/#Controller#listen).

-#### AtomWithBinding signature
+#### Atom signatures

 ```ts
 import { BindingParams, FolderParams } from "@tweakpane/core";